Last Updated on February 13, 2023 by admin

 In this case, one must take care to offer unpaid invoices to only those sellers who are reliable and with whom they have a good history of timely payments with minimum default.
 Invoices from new or unreliable sellers offered for discounting may not receive approval from the lender as they bear high risks of default.

 Step 2: Application For Bill Discounting With The Selected Lender

 Once the business owner has selected the lending institution to avail financing through invoice discounting, he/she can proceed to apply with the selected institution for the required funds.

 Today, financial institutions have simplified the application for such funding through their dedicated online portals.
 You only need to visit their official website and navigate to the application page to proceed.

-Fill in the application form with necessary personal, business and financial details.
+Fill in the application form with the necessary personal, business, and financial details.
 Consequently, upload the necessary documents along with the invoices to be discounted.

 Step 3: Evaluation Of The Business’s Financial Stability

 Once documentation is complete, the lending institution will initiate verification and evaluation of the borrowing business through various checks and confirmations.
 You would need to comply with all the verification requirements to proceed.
 Once verified, the discounted funding value is transferred to the business loan account.